 The theoretical debate about moral violations between the point of view of moral cognition and moral emotion has been going on for a long time.
-The hypothesis about moral valuation theory is currently seen as difficult because the views of rational and emotional decision processes compete with each other from an moral emotion researcher who argued whether or not the individual action was a result of emotional response, such as shame, guilt, embarrassment.
+The hypothesis about moral valuation theory is currently seen as difficult because the views of rational and emotional decision processes compete with each other (Cohen & Ahn, 2016).
+Some moral cognition experts strongly believe that moral reasoning, moral judgment, and moral thinking determine the actions of individuals, whether good or bad.
+As proposed by Greene & Haidt (2002), based on his studies, he found a significant role of reasoning in moral judgment.
+However, this view of the cognitive field gained opposition from an moral emotion researcher who argued whether or not the individual action was a result of emotional response, such as shame, guilt, embarrassment.
 This view was reinforced by several studies suggesting that moral emotions affect prosocial behavior (Torstveit, Sütterlin, & Lugo, 2016), behavioral offenses (Day, 2014), and social commitments (Keltner, Horberg, & Oveis, 2006).